Shopify/polaris-viz/src/components/LineChart/LineChart.md

 | -------- |
 | `string` |

 The name of the series.
-This appears in the chart legend.

 #### data